pete-machine/torchbricks/CONTRIBUTING.md

 ## Make your changes

-Edit the files using your preferred editor. (we recommend VIM or VSCode)
+Edit the files using your preferred editor. (we recommend VSCode)

-## Format the code

-Run `make fmt` to format the code.

 ## Run the linter